nordicenergy/powerchain-monorepo/packages/instant/README.md

 To run any of the following commands you need to configure your `.env` file.
 There is an example `.env_example` file to show you what values are required.

-You can deploy a work-in-progress version of 0x Instant at http://0x-instant-dogfood.s3-website-us-east-1.amazonaws.com/instant.js for easy sharing.
+You can deploy a work-in-progress version of powerchain Instant at http://powerchain-instant-dogfood.s3-website-us-east-1.amazonaws.com/instant.js for easy sharing.

 To build and deploy the bundle run